sid-agrawal/sid-agrawal.github.io/index.md

 I am a second-year Ph.D. student at the [University of British Columbia](https://www.cs.ubc.ca/) in Canada and a member of the [Systopia Lab](https://systopia.cs.ubc.ca/) here.
 My advisor is [Prof. Margo Seltzer](https://www.seltzer.com/margo/).
 I have worked as a [software engineer](https://www.linkedin.com/in/sidhartha-agrawal/) for eight years(Oracle, Arista in Canada and USA) and have begun my research journey in Jan 2021.
-I am interning at [ARM Research](https://veracruz-project.github.io/) from May to Aug 2022.
+In summer of 2022 I interned at [ARM Research](https://veracruz-project.github.io/) working seL4 and CHERI capabilities.
 My primary research interest is in operating systems.

 <a id="org6d28e7e"></a>